Why should I floss, isn’t brushing enough?

 What are cavity-fighting sealants?

 The grooves and ridges along the teeth are susceptible to trapping food particles and bacteria, which can lead to cavity development.
-Sealants are painted onto the teeth to keep these particles from seeping into these cracks and crevices, thus lowering the chance you’ll form cavities.
+Dental sealants are painted onto the teeth to keep these particles from seeping into these cracks and crevices, thus lowering the chance you’ll form cavities.

 What can I do about sensitive teeth?